mlafeldt/majek/README.md

 Usage
 -----

-    usage: majek <markdown file>
+    usage: majek [<markdown file>]

-Simply pass Majek a Markdown file and it will do the following:
+Simply pass Majek a Markdown file and it will do the following (if the file is absent, Majek reads from the standard input):

 - read the contents of the Markdown file
 - process the text with md_inc which provides commands to include other text